Add a Customer List to Your Spreadsheet

 - Spreadsheet Tips Workbook by vertex42.com - Provides detailed instructions on creating drop-down lists, dynamic named ranges, and creating lookup formulas.

-- Creating Drop-Down Lists using Data Validation by vertex42.com
+- Create a Drop-Down List in Excel using Data Validation by vertex42.com

 - Creating Dynamic Named Ranges by vertex42.com